-David’s own voice has been deeply influenced by the jazz saxophone world, initially by the iconic figures of John Coltrane and Cannonball Adderly.
-Drawn to move to NYC in 2009 by the stylistic approach of players on the contemporary scene, his playing has been deeply shaped by the work of Mark Turner and Chris Bacas.
+David’s own voice has been deeply influenced by the jazz saxophone world, initially by the iconic figures of John Coltrane, Joe Henderson and Cannonball Adderly.
+Drawn to NYC by the approach of players on the contemporary scene, his playing has been shaped by the work of saxophonists like Mark Turner and Chris Bacas.
 His parallel pursuit of playing modern jazz on clarinet, inspired by the work of Eric Dolphy, Michael Moore and Claudio Puntin, has led to a rich cross pollination between that instrument and the various flutes in his arsenal.

 David holds an MA in Jazz Performance from the Aaron Copland School of Music, Queens College.